Irene Stegun: Early life and education

 Stegun was born in Yonkers, New York, the daughter of Richard Stegun and Regina Skakandi Stegun.
 Her parents were both immigrants from central Europe.
 Her father owned a restaurant.
 She trained as a teacher, and later completed a master's degree in mathematics at Columbia University.

 Career

 Stegun began her mathematical career during the Second World War.
 After teaching mathematics at a Catholic school in New York, she joined the Planning Committee of the Mathematical Tables Project of the WPA.
 In that role, she learned the basics of numerical analysis from the committee's chair, Gertrude Blanch.
 While working at the Mathematics Tables Project, she completed her master's degree at Columbia.

+Stegun is also credited with performing the numerical calculations supporting Robert D. Richtmyer's development of artificial viscosity methods for the numerical solution of compressible fluid flow problems with shock waves.

 In 1948, Stegun and a handful of other members of the Mathematical Tables Project moved to Washington, D.C., where they set up the Computation Laboratory of the National Bureau of Standards.
 She eventually rose to assistant chief of the Computation Laboratory at NBS.
 In 1965, Stegun was awarded a Gold Medal from the Department of Commerce for her efforts in completing the project.
 She held the position of assistant chief of the Computing Lab until she became the interim director in 1965.